thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 `Signature-Agent` is an HTTP Method context header defined in Section 4.1 of {{DIRECTORY}}.
 It is RECOMMENDED that the Agent sends requests with `Signature-Agent` header, as described in {{sending-request}}.
-If the header is to be sent, it MUST be signed as a component as defined in {{Section 2.1 of HTTP-MESSAGE-SIGNATURES}}.
+If the header is to be sent, one of its members MUST be signed as a component as defined in {{Section 2.1 of HTTP-MESSAGE-SIGNATURES}}.

 This results in the following components to be signed

 ~~~
-("@authority" "signature-agent")
+("@authority" "signature-agent";key="sig1")
 ~~~

+It is RECOMMENDED that the `key` matches the signature label.

 ### Anti-replay {#anti-replay}